raynaldmo/d9book/book/development.md

        where COMMAND is one of: start, stop, restart, status, healthcheck, create, create_core, create_collection, delete, version, zk, auth, assert, config, export, api, package, post, postlogs
 ```

 solr uses a program called `zookeeper` to manage some of the configuration of the solr server.
+This is abbreviated as `zk` in the commands.

 To access solr data, use the [Search API solr module](https://www.drupal.org/project/search_api_solr) along with the [Search API module](https://www.drupal.org/project/search_api).